The Workforce Innovation and Opportunity Act (Workforce Investment Act).

 Workforce Innovation and Opportunity Act Youth Program - Services are provided to eligible youth (aged 14 - 21) and can assist them in achieving employment and academic success.
 There can be side hustle jobs, hobbies for income, and other opportunities.
 The following resources are offered.

 - Summer jobs and employment opportunities that are associated with occupational and academic learning.

 - Study skills training, tutoring, grants and instruction to help them complete secondary school, including dropout prevention strategies.

 - Internships and job shadowing, which can be either paid or unpaid work experiences.

 - Occupational skill training, computer literacy, and career counseling.

 Some other services offered by WIA and/or your local community action agency may be providing any book to someone who needs material for their training or education; grants for tuition; commuting assistance; individual training accounts; and reimbursement of fees.

-Unfortunately not everyone will be eligible for assistance, and various conditions need to be met in order to access the various Workforce Investment Act programs.
+Unfortunately not everyone will be eligible for assistance, and various conditions need to be met in order to access the various Workforce Investment WIOA programs.
 The specifics may vary by state and also by the non-profit agency funding.

 In general the qualifications needed include the following.
 You may be qualified for job training and other employment resources from WIA if you meet one or more of the following.

 To apply or for more information, contact your local community action agency for specifics or referrals.
-Or select your state below for additional details on career centers, the WIA program, and other local job training services.
+Or select your state below for additional details on career centers, the WIOA program, and other local job training services.